apiobuild/platform/content/blog/collect-email-addresses-without-email-marketing-tools.md

 <img src="/images/blog/sheet.png" class="post-img">

-**<a href="https://telescope.apiobuild.com/app/waitress" target="_blank">Waitress by apio</a>** is a lightweight API to use Google Sheet as data store for backend applications, sends subscribers’ data from sign-up form to Google Sheet.
+**[Waitress by apio](https://telescope.apiobuild.com/app/waitress)** is a lightweight API to use Google Sheet as data store for backend applications, sends subscribers’ data from sign-up form to Google Sheet.

 It's a straight-forward tool for small businesses or new blogger to start collecting leads.